-Lite-On Semiconductor Corporation (LSC) - The Company sold products to LSC totaling approximately 1% of its net sales for the years ended December 31, 2013, 2012 and 2011, 2%, 3% and 5%, respectively, of the Company's net sales were from semiconductor products purchased from LSC for subsequent sale, making LSC one of the Company's largest suppliers.
+Lite-On Semiconductor Corporation (LSC) - The Company sold products to LSC totaling approximately 1% of its net sales for the years ended December 31, 2013, 2012 and 2011, respectively.
+Also for the years ended December 31, 2013, 2012 and 2011, 2%, 3% and 5%, respectively, of the Company's net sales were from semiconductor products purchased from LSC for subsequent sale, making LSC one of the Company's largest suppliers.
 The Company also rented warehouse space in Hong Kong, which the lease term ended March 2011 from a member of the Lite-On Group.